This Day In Music: April 4

 April 4, 1932 ~ Label executive, producer Clive Davis born in Brooklyn, New York, USA ~ Renowned music industry executive.
 Held executive positions at labels such as Columbia Records, Arista Records, RCA Music Group, BMG.
 Has signed, managed, produced artists such as Janis Joplin, Santana, Bruce Springsteen, Chicago, Billy Joel, Blood Sweat & Tears, Loggins & Messina, Aerosmith, Pink Floyd, Westlife.
 Especially noted for advancing the career of Whitney Houston

 April 4, 1928 ~ Alfredo Armenteros, commonly known as trumpeter Chocolate Armenteros, born in Santa Clara, Cuba ~ Leader and sideman.
-Worked with Arsenío Rodriguez, Generoso Jimenez, Chico O'Farrill, Orchestra Harlow, Eddie Palmieri, Cachao, Conjunto Los Astros, José Fajardo, Benny Moré, Tito Puente, Cesar Concepcion, Machito, Wynton Marsalis, Marcelino Guerra, Charlie Palmieri, Noro Marles, Johnny Pacheco, Sonora Matancera, Cedar Walton, Kip Hanrahan, and others ~ Armenteros passed away in 2016
+Worked with Arsenío Rodriguez, Generoso Jimenez, Chico O'Farrill, Orchestra Harlow, Eddie Palmieri, Cachao, Conjunto Los Astros, José Fajardo, Benny Moré, Tito Puente, Cesar Concepcion, Machito, Wynton Marsalis, Marcelino Guerra, Charlie Palmieri, Noro Marles, Johnny Pacheco, Sonora Matancera, Cedar Walton, and Kip Hanrahan ~ Armenteros passed away in 2016

 April 4, 1924 ~ Violinist, conductor Victor Feldbrill born in Toronto, Canada ~ Violinist with the Toronto Symphony Orchestra from 1949 through 1956.
 Principal conductor of the Winnipeg Symphony Orchestra from 1958 through 1968.
 Resident conductor of the Toronto Symphony Orchestra from 1973 through 1978.
 Founded the Toronto Symphony Youth Orchestra in 1974, serving as its conductor through 1978 ~ Feldbrill passed away in 2020